DivyangPatelIITD/Netflix-Data-Explo.-and-Visualisation/README.md

 4. Visual Analysis - Univariate, Bivariate after pre-processing of the data

-Note: Pre-processing involves unnesting of the data in columns like Actor, Director, Country

-4.1 For continuous variable(s): Distplot, countplot, histogram for univariate analysis

-4.2 For categorical variable(s): Boxplot

-4.3 For correlation: Heatmaps, Pairplots

 5. Missing Value & Outlier check (Treatment optional)

 6. Insights based on Non-Graphical and Visual Analysis